drdk/webapi-pr-title-validator/README.md

 1. Go to settings page for repo.
 2. Choose `Branches` from sidemenu.
 3. Check `Require status checks to pass before merging` if not checked.
 4. Select `lint` option in list of possible checks.
+  (*Enforce another name if you have changed the name in your configuation.*)
 5. Save changes.

 ## Errors